jmf-nyu/miap_diglit/docs/passwd.md

-# The ls Command
+# The passwd Command

 ## Summary
-The `ls` command lists the contents of a directory including both files and directories.
+The `passwd` command allows a user to change their password.
+It can also allow superusers to change passwords for any other users.
 The command has many options which are described below.

 ## Basic command structure
 For all descriptions below, the dollar sign indicates that BASH command prompt.